MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/Manage/Tracking-a-Runbook-Job-in-Service-Management-Automation.md

 6. From the **History** tab, click **View Source** at the bottom of the screen to the source for the job.

 ## <a name="PowerShell"></a>Retrieving Job Status using Windows PowerShell
 You can use the [Get-SmaJob](http://aka.ms/runbookauthor/cmdlet/getsmajob) to retrieve the jobs created for a runbook and the details of a particular job.
 If you start a runbook with Windows PowerShell using [Start-SmaRunbook](http://aka.ms/runbookauthor/cmdlet/startsmarunbook), then it will return the resulting job.
-Use [Get-SmaJobOutput](http://aka.ms/runbookauthor/cmdlet/getsmajoboutput) to get a job�s output.
+Use [Get-SmaJobOutput](http://aka.ms/runbookauthor/cmdlet/getsmajoboutput) to get a job"s output.

 The following sample commands retrieves the last job for a sample runbook and displays its status, the values provide for the runbook parameters, and the output from the job.